 Simple, because it’s important.

-Because it does not just affect the person who suffers from it, because 1 in 4 people in the world suffer from mental illness.
+Because it does not just affect the person who suffers from it, because 1 in 4 people in the world suffers from mental illness.
 Making it one of the leading causes of illness and disability.

 Close to the bone

 Someone very close to me suffers from depression.
 It was finally diagnosed several years ago after it hit an almost critical point.

 Following an extremely difficult time, this person began to manage better and has been able to control and handle their condition well.

 Unfortunately, that changed a few months ago and has been gradually getting worse.
 The saving grace is that from the earlier times, this person is now able to reach out.
 They know that it doesn’t need to be hidden away, festering until they hit rock bottom.

 Not everyone does this.
 Many people who suffer from mental illnesses withdraw, becoming alone and isolated.
 Shutting themselves off from others.
 Often without even realising the cause.

 Acknowledging the issue is always the first step.
 Understanding that there is a problem needs to come first.
 People can point things out, but until you address that issue personally, you can’t start to deal with it.

 Next is understanding that you need help.
 Whether that’s medical, professional or just personal support.
 There is no shame in needing help or in acknowledging a problem.